pankaj1070/PortfolioAnalyzer/README.md

 Recommendations:

-The Hvplot shows that Technology Sector returns were much larger than the other 2 sectors and overall market.
+The Hvplot shows that the tech sector returns were much larger than the other 2 sectors and overall market.

 The 5 different hvplots would help a investor to determine the stocks to choose based on risk appetite and returns associated with them.